Skip to content

 Terminals bred to last

 Most of what we want in a terminal sire is found in hybrid vigour.
 With that in mind, although meat and growth are essential, the ability to thrive on hill country without help is important for all of our sheep - terminals included.
-We have extended our NIL drench policy to the Suffolk Ewes and also run our Suffolk hoggets with the Romneys.
+We have extended our NIL drench policy to the Suffolk Ewes and also run all Suffolks with the Romneys.
 It was a rough start for a breed with no background under this sort of pressure, but what's left is now thriving.
-We want our rams to breathe a sigh of relief when they arrive at your place.
+We want our rams to handle every challenge that comes their way.